devansh-nigam/Danaher_Lead_Management/README.md

 - Care has been taken so that no one can bypass the authenication easily.
 - Also, Users's Segment and Exact company is taken as a input by the help of a spinner instead of a text field to increase security.

-Segment Selection             |  Spinner In Action | Company Section :-------------------------:|:-------------------------:|:-------------------------:
+Segment Selection             |  Spinner In Action | Company Selection :-------------------------:|:-------------------------:|:-------------------------:
 ![Segment](/app-screenshots/segment.png)  |  ![Register](/app-screenshots/segmentss.gif) | ![ForgotPassword](/app-screenshots/Screenshot_1615398241.png)